-There probably is a car on display that your father, grandfather or uncle once owned.
-When you see it, it surely brings back good memories.
-Or, there might be a car that you would like to have on your driveway.
-The Adopt-a-Car Program offers you the opportunity to adopt “that” car.
+We probably have a car on display that your father, grandfather or uncle once owned and loved.
+When you see it, it brings back good memories.
+Or, there might be a car that you would like to have in your driveway.
+The Adopt-a-Car Program offers you the opportunity to put your name on that car display.
 We would like you to become a part of this important Program!

-By adopting a car you provide some financial support for the up-keep and maintenance of the adopted car.
-A contribution of $500* (tax deductible) will help support the car for one year.
-Your contribution will cover some of the costs of insurance, any required mechanical work, supplies to keep the cars in show room condition, and other costs.
+By adopting a car you will be providing financial support for the up-keep and maintenance of the cars in our collection and supporting the Museum’s mission of preserving automotive history for future generations.
+Your sponsorship of $500* (tax deductible) will help support the collection for one year and will cover some of the costs of insurance, required mechanical work, and supplies to keep the cars in show room condition.

 By adopting a car you are making an important contribution to the hobby and, at the same time, you will have a personal interest in the Museum.

 A Museum Supporting Membership ($120 value) which includes:

 - Unlimited admission to the Museum for 12 months